Prescott shines as Cowboys beat Brady's Bucs

 The 49ers beat the Cowboys during last season's wildcard weekend and the old rivals from the 90s will meet again in next week's divisional round at Levi's Stadium.

-- As it happened - Cowboys romp to victory over Brady's Bucs
+- As it happened - dominant Dallas end Brady's season

 - Bengals, Giants & Bills hold on for play-off wins

-Although Tampa Bay (8-9) had a worse record in the regular season than Dallas (12-5), it was enough for them to win the NFC South division and secure home-field advantage for wildcard weekend.
+Although Tampa Bay (8-9) had a worse record in the regular season than Dallas (12-5), it was enough for them to win the NFC South division and secure home-field advantage for the final game in week one of the play-offs.

 Dallas therefore had to visit the Raymond James Stadium, where Brady won a record seventh Super Bowl in his first season with the Bucs two years ago.